IntooUSA/invitation_test/README.md

 # README
 Instructions for getting started:

-Clone the repo and ensure that you can start a rails server
+Clone the repo and ensure that you can start a rails server (You'll need to do this w/ https).

 Create a pull request with your name (ie. John-Smith)